Shida18719/desk-hq/README.md

 ### Agile Methodology

-The website was developed following an agile method, with the use of GitHub's projects to prioritize and track user stories.
+The website was developed following an agile method, with the use of GitHub's projects to prioritise and track user stories.
 This approach allowed the  implementation of ideas based on the level of importance.
-The following categories were applied, as well as corresponding labels were created on different issues:
+The following categories were applied, and a corresponding labels were created on different issues:
 - must have
 - should have
 - would have